-Tessa's model of Regal Deportment is the late Queen Victoria.
-She is a languid beauty who believes that since she was hired for her looks, it's unreasonable to demand that she be useful and not just decorative.
+Tessa's model of Regal Deportment was the late Queen Victoria.
+She was a languid beauty who believed that since she was hired for her looks, it was entirely unreasonable to demand that she be useful and not just decorative.
 When we got her, her brain was on back order, and when it finally arrived, it was a size too small.
 (I didn't understand at the time that this is pretty much the standard for Chocolate Labs.)
-She is a firm upholder of The Code Of Labrador Retriever, which is to say that she'll eat anything that doesn't eat her first: the only things she doesn't like are black olives and raw mushrooms.
-She loves sauerkraut, but we don't give it to her that often: providing a Labrador Retriever with sauerkraut is technically a violation of the Geneva Convention against production of gas warfare materials.
+She was a firm upholder of The Code Of Labrador Retriever, which is to say that she'd eat anything that didn't eat her first: the only things she didn't like were black olives and raw mushrooms.
+She loved sauerkraut, but we didn't give it to her that often: providing a Labrador Retriever with sauerkraut is technically a violation of the Geneva Convention against production of gas warfare materials.

 Tessa agreed whole-heartedly.
 Her indignant response to my suggestion that she be useful and not merely decorative was, "Listen, buster, if you think I'm going to jump into freezing water and swim a couple of hundred yards just to bring you a dead duck, you're nuts.
 My role in this household will be to keep the fireplace rug from being sucked up the chimney, and to see that Mama doesn't get cold at night!"

 At that hour, Meg the Nuclear-Powered Border Collie jumped on the bed to tell me she HAD to go out, right NOW, Boss!
-I put her off, so she transferred her attention and her ice-cold nose to Susan's ear.
-After a few minutes of urgent nudging Susan grudgingly threw off the covers and grumped down to the basement with both dogs in her wake, and opened the patio door.
+I put her off, so she transferred her attention and her ice-cold nose to my wife's ear.
+After a few minutes of urgent nudging Mrs NRVO grudgingly threw off the covers and grumped down to the basement with both dogs in her wake, and opened the patio door.
 Out they scooted, and squatted.
 Moments later I heard, actually through the mists of sleep, dogs barking.
 I thought nothing of it, though.
-A few minutes later Susan appeared in the bedroom door, wailing, "Tessa killed a RABBIT!"
+A few minutes later she appeared in the bedroom door, wailing, "Tessa killed a RABBIT!"